 The source domain represents the spatial movement, while the target domain represents the speed of climate change.
 In terms of the target domain, the rate at which human activities cause climate change exceeds traditional empirical estimates, reconstructing people’s perception of time with spatial visibility.
 This orientational metaphor can enhance the warning effect of the discourse.
 By associating the speed of spatial movement, it warns readers that climate change may get out of control if it is too rapid.
 In addition, it also paves the way for subsequent discussions on measures to address climate change.
 Since the pace of climate change is abnormal, more proactive actions are needed to solve the problem of climate change and encourage people to take measures.

-Example 5：Global temperatures are on the rise, up by 1.1 degrees Celsius since the preindustrial era and expected to continue inching higher — with dire consequences for people and wildlife, such as intense floods, cyclones, and heat waves.
+Example 5：Global temperatures are on the rise, up by 1.1 degrees Celsius since the preindustrial era and expected to continue inching higher, with dire consequences for people and wildlife, such as intense floods, cyclones, and heat waves.
 (Taken from How cities can fight climate change)

 In example 5, “on the rise” is an orientational metaphor, which refers to mapping abstract concepts with spatial orientation.
 In this sentence, the abstract climate change is increased by mapping the temperature value through directions such as on the rise and up.
 The source domain is an upward space, which indicates that the temperature will only rise and never fall, and it is irreversible.
 The target domain is global warming.
 Before the Industrial Revolution, temperature could be regarded as a normal state.
 However, due to human activities, the temperature gradually rises, which in turn would trigger disasters such as floods and cyclones.